snowmii/Resourceful/README.md

 * Save your favorite pack combinations as presets and load them with just a single click.

 And it supports:
-* Minecraft 26.1.2 and 26.2 with Fabric Loader 0.19.3 or newer
+* Minecraft 1.21.11 / 26.1.2 / 26.2 with Fabric Loader 0.19.3 or newer

 ## Getting Started

-Download the latest release from [Modrinth](https://modrinth.com/mod/Resourceful) or [releases](https://github.com/snowmii/Resourceful/releases).
+Download the latest release from [Modrinth](https://modrinth.com/mod/resource-ful) or [releases](https://github.com/snowmii/Resourceful/releases).
 1. Install Fabric Loader for your Minecraft version.
 2. Drop Fabric API into your `mods` folder.
 3. Drop `Resourceful-<version>.jar` into your `mods` folder.